Enabling repository-stored Bamboo Specs

 To add a Build project:

-- Select Project settings > Bamboo Specs repositories.
+- In the sidebar, click Bamboo Specs repositories.

 You must have project administrator or Bamboo administrator permissions to add a deployment project.
 You can't add new projects here.